 The other major event at this time of year is the Fête de la Musique on 21 June, which heralds the start of summer.
 Besides big-name concerts in top Paris venues, amateur musicians of every stripe come out and perform.
 So, on the longest day of the year, there’s music in the air, with free concerts and street performers on every street.

 In May, everyone can go to the opera.
 The 12th edition of the Tous à l’opéra event on 5 and 6 May aims to broaden the appeal of opera by making it free to attend any performance at any of the participating venues throughout the weekend.

-And from June to September (dates to be confirmed), during the Opéra en plein air event, a great opera from the classical repertoire is staged in open-air settings at prestigious sites throughout France.
+And from June to September (15 June to 8 September), during the Opéra en plein air event, a great opera from the classical repertoire is staged in open-air settings at prestigious sites throughout France.
 Meanwhile, the Palais Garnier will be staging Rossini’s ‘La Cenerentola’ from 10 June.

 At the Palace of Versailles, the Fountains Night Show and the Royal Serenade in the Hall of Mirrors thrill the court of the Sun King (16 June – 15 September).